 We are often still victims of hectic lifestyles, lack of sleep, excess stress, polluted air, less than optimal sources of meat and produce as well as a lack of sun exposure.
 A lot of us are also recovering from years of bad eating and metabolic syndrome.
 For those reasons, vitamin D, fish oil and probiotic supplements might be very beneficial.

-Vitamin D is for supplementing from what you would normally get from regular sunlight exposure.
-If you work indoors or live in a northern country, I recommend between 1,000 and 4,000 IU per day of vitamin D3.
+Vitamin D is for supplementing what you would normally get from regular sunlight exposure.
+If you work indoors or live in a northern country, we recommend between 1,000 and 4,000 IU per day of vitamin D3.

 TOP OF PAGE